b-lukaszuk/BS_wJ_eng/contents/lattice_paths.md

 system (`Cmk.hidespines!` and `Cmk.hidedecorations!`) because in the end we don't care about it that much.
 Moreover, we narrowed the empty space between the sub-figures (`Cmk.rowgap!` and `Cmk.colgap!`).
-The rest of the code in this snippet is just the necessary, but boring, housekeeping that helps us achieve our goal, which is depicted below.
+The rest of the code in this snippet is just the necessary, housekeeping that helps us achieve our goal, which is depicted below.

 ```
 paths = getPaths(3)